If you are moving to Spain to join a relative or spouse, find out about Spain’s visas and permits for family reunification in Spain.

-If you’re from the EU/EEA or Switzerland you can join your relative living in Spain without the need for a visa or permit but you must follow certain rules regarding registering as a foreigner and getting a Foreigner’s Identity Number (NIE).
+If you’re from the EU/EEA or Switzerland, you can join your relative in Spain without a visa.
+However, you must follow certain rules regarding registering as a foreigner and getting a Foreigner’s Identity Number (NIE).

-For more information, see Expatica’s guide to EU/EEA/Swiss nationals moving to Spain.
+For more information, see Expatica’s guide for EU/EEA/Swiss nationals moving to Spain.

 Non-EU/EEA/Swiss family members

-If your relative living in Spain is from the EU/EEA or Switzerland but you are not, you are entitled to join them and get a residence card as a family member of an EU citizen.
-You may need to get a visa to enter Spain (see Expatica’s complete guide to Spanish visas and permits) and once there, you should apply for an EU family member residence card from the local Foreigner’s Office.
+If your relative in Spain is from the EU/EEA or Switzerland but you aren’t, you can join them and get a residence card.
+You may need to get a Spanish visa to enter Spain.
+Once there, you should apply for an EU family member residence card from the local Foreigner’s Office.

 You’ll need to complete an application form and show your passport/ID, proof of your relationship, the EU family member’s registration certificate, and proof that you’re financially dependent on the EU citizen (if applicable).

-If your relationship with the EU citizen ends (divorce or death) then you have to reapply for a new general residence permit within six months of the change in circumstances.
+If your relationship with the EU citizen ends, then you have to reapply for a new residence permit within six months.

 Non-EU/EEA/Swiss citizens and their relatives

-Everybody else – with the exception of people holding certain types of residence cards, researchers and students (see below) – has to have been living in Spain legally for one year with the authorisation to stay for another year before their relatives can come and live in Spain with them.
+Everybody else – with the exception of people holding certain types of residence cards, researchers and students – has to have been living in Spain legally for one year with the authorization to stay for another year before their relatives can come and live in Spain with them.

 Your family members can join you immediately, however, If you hold: